Aswoody1/Automated_Invoice_Mailer/README.md

 * Dealing with the datetime module (formatting the date in particular ways)
 * Formatting number data into 2 decimal places.

+## Requirements
+In order to work this requires a csv file where the data for the students is kept (name,email,form,instrument,lesson_length,price).